Harlan Gurney: Personal life

-About 1927, Gurney married Helen Vosges (1906 -1931), with whom he had four children.
+About 1927, Gurney married Helen Voges (1906 -1931), with whom he had four children.
 After Helen's death due to influenza, Gurney then married Helen's sister Hilda Emilie (1916-2015), and they had one child.

 Gurney's first born son, Harlan Leslie “Bud” Gurney, graduated from the United States Military Academy at West Point in 1954, and was commissioned in the early USAF, where he served as a command pilot, before retiring as a regular colonel.
 Gurney's grandson, David Harlan Gurney (first child of Harlan Leslie), was commissioned in the U.S. Marine Corps upon graduation from California Polytechnic University, San Luis Obispo, and received his naval aviator “wings of gold” at NAS Kingsville, Texas, 17 days before Gurney's death in 1982.
 David Harlan Gurney also rose to colonel in the USMC, flew tactical jets, and commanded Marine Attack squadron 513, “The Flying Nightmares.”
 Before and after his retirement from United, Gurney and his family continued to collect, restore, and fly historic aircraft.

 Gurney corresponded with Lindbergh for the rest of Lindbergh's life.
 Lindbergh occasionally visited Gurney at his home in Southern California, and even conducted an informal oral history interview of Gurney in 1969.

 Gurney died in Woodland Hills, California on November 28, 1982.